muratk3n/thirdwave/en/README.md

 ---

-The revolution will not be televised.
-It will not be live.

 "@Dr__Dix

 I just taught a class where only 5 students showed up, none of them had their cameras on, and only 1 student spoke when I asked questions.